🔥 Vibe coding for DeepEval is here. Get started now.

 This will benchmark your agent for this point-in-time and create a test run.

-Supply the task completion metric to the metrics argument inside the @observe
+Supply the task completion metric to the metrics argument of @observe.

 from deepeval.tracing import observe